tiepdotme/blog-2/_posts/2020-08-23-what-i-learned-in-100-days-of-blogging.markdown

 I decided to start a blog on the domain I already own: https://bhagat.me.
 It's a site I have used for a while to host my resume.
 Please go check it out!
 The blog is hosted on https://bhagat.me/blog.

 I used GitHub pages and Jekyll to create a static blog.
 The theme for my blog is `minima` (one of the most common and minimal Jekyll themes out there). `jekyll-sitemap` is used as a plugin to auto-generate a sitemap for Google Search Console.
+Here's a preview:

 ![Blog](/blog/assets/blog-screenshot.png "Blog Screenshot From bhagat.me")

 I do collect analytics data using Google Analytics, but no personally-identifying information is collected on the blog.
 I'm mostly interested in visitor count and the geographical user spread.

 Halfway through writing on my site, I decided also to sync the blog to https://dev.to.
 DEV is a community of software developers that promotes collaboration and networked learning.
 Imagine it as an open-source and free Medium.
 The sync happened to add exposure to what the blog showcased.
 I also wanted to reach out to a broader audience.
-You can check out my dev.to profile at: https://dev.to/bhagatparwinder.
+You can check out my dev.to profile at https://dev.to/bhagatparwinder.

 ![dev.to Blog](/blog/assets/dev-to-screenshot.png "Blog Screenshot From dev.to")